arulhasbi/appointment-planner/README.md

 ### Project Description

 To do the project, actually codecademy provides a dedicated walkthrough, but I decided not to follow it.
 Instead, I challenge myself to come up with ideas on how the appointment planner would looks like, but in its simple, beginner-friendly form and yet still demonstrate the _appointment planner_.
-In the end, the point of this project is to acquaint myself more about react library and its features.
+In the end, the point of this project is to acquaint myself more about react library and its features like life-cycle, hooks, router, etc.

 ### Project Screen Shots